About

 Biography

-In addition to developing her own projects, Nikita likes to volunteer with organizations that help make writing more accessible to women and BIPOC writers whenever she is able.
-In 2021, she served as a Summer Screenwriting Mentor for Made in Her Image and in 2023 volunteered as a judge for the Women’s Weekend Film Challenge Pilot Accelerator.
+Nikita likes to volunteer with organizations that help make writing more accessible to women and BIPOC writers whenever she is able.
+In 2021, she served as a Summer Screenwriting Mentor for Made in Her Image and in 2023 and 2024 she volunteered as a judge for the Moonshot Initiative’s Pilot Accelerator.